WHAT DOES THE BEGINNING OF MISSIONARY TRAINING LOOK LIKE? A PANDEMIC?...

 I have mentioned the Gospel quite a bit.
 Why?
 Because I (wrongly) assume that, because you are probably reading this in America or some other country like Australia that has religious freedom to some extent, that you know the Gospel.

 That is wrong of me to assume that.
 Let me lay it out for you.

 Consider your sin.
 You will give an account for your every word, thought and action, and we all deserve Hell.

 God sent His Son to earth in the person of Jesus Christ.
 He lived a perfect, sinless life as the promised Messiah – God in the flesh – and died on the cross, dying with the burden of our sin on Himself.
 Then, He rose again, proving Himself to be God.
 You broke God’s law, but Jesus paid your fine.
 God can legally dismiss your case while upholding perfect justice.
 I urge you, repent, turn from your sin, and turn to Christ.

 Why would anything else matter?

 Thank you so much for reading this!

 Contact us with any questions!!

-Daniel and Sarah Bruce are missionaries in training to Paupa New Guinea.
+Daniel and Sarah Bruce are missionaries in training to Papua New Guinea.
 Daniel is from Australia and Sarah is from Detroit, MI.
-They reside in Phoenix, AZ and are pursuing membership at Grace Covenant Church in Gilbert, AZ.
+They reside in Phoenix, AZ and they are members at Grace Covenant Church in Gilbert, AZ.